 In Through The Outdoor was recorded in Sweden and would sell well.
 If Led Zeppelin was out of fashion no one had asked the audiences whether they cared.
 The group was in the midst of its world tour when on September 25th John Bonham was discovered dead in his bed.
 It was supposedly John Paul Jones and a roadie who had discovered the drummer who had been drinking and had choked on his own vomit.
 The band broke up on December 4th of 1980.
 Simple as that.

 Coda was a compilation of alternative takes and released in 1982.
 The magic was gone and appearances at Live Aid in 1985 or Atlantic Records’ 40th Anniversary show were sad affairs.
-Either Phil Collins of Genesis or John’s son Jason Bonham had accompanied the band, but other projects would be the way forward for the members.
+Either Phil Collins of Genesis and Tony Thompson of Chic/The Power Station on drums (for Live Aid) or John’s son Jason Bonham had accompanied the band, but other projects would be the way forward for the members.
+A 1986 supposed reunion with Thompson was scuttled when the drummer was in an accident.
 John Paul Jones and the remaining members had not been on the best of terms, although the precise reasons have been unclear.
 300 million records sold and counting Led Zeppelin needs no further introduction.
 The surviving members of the band reformed for a special show at London's 22,000-capacity O2 arena on Monday, November 26th as a tribute to Atlantic Records co-founder Ahmet Ertegun, who died in December of 2006.
 Jason Bonham, the son of the band’s original drummer John Bonham, was a part of the group.
 Pete Townshend, Foreigner and others would also play at the event.
 Much to the chagrin of ticket holders the group would postpone its show to December 10th following Jimmy Page injuring the little finger on his left hand prior to the concert.
 Rhino Entertainment issued a Led Zeppelin compilation called Mothership, which was a 24-track, two-CD package in November.
 All eight of the band's studio albums were represented.
 The band initially ruled out further shows, but soon seemed to warm up to the idea postponing the decision to the success of their performance.
 Jimmy Page and John Paul Jones joined the Foo Fighters on the stage on June 7th, 2008 during the latter band’s encore at the Wembley in London, England.
 The duo and the Foo Fighters played the song Rock And Roll from Led Zeppelin.
 The year after John Paul Jones and Dave Grohl (now back on drums) banded together with Queens Of The Stone Age singer and guitarist Josh Homme to form Them Crooked Vultures.
 The band’s debut sold 70,000 copies to land at position number 12 in the autumn of 2009.
 In the meantime, Jimmy Page played an altered version of the band's song Whole Lotta Love with Leona Lewis, who was a winner of the UK reality television show The X Factor and acted as a singer at the closing ceremony of the 2008 Olympics Games on Sunday, August 24th in Beijing.
 In a move of compromise, to not offend China or Ms. Lewis the lyrics were changed from “every inch of my love” to “every bit of my love!”